mgckind/easyaccess/paper/paper.md

 ## Architecture

 We have included a simplified UML diagram describing the architecture and dependencies of `easyaccess` (Figure 3).
 Figure 3 shows only the different methods for a given class and the name of the file hosting a given class.
-The main class `easy_or()` inherits all methods from all different subclasses, making this model flexible and extendable to other surveys or databases.
+The main class, `easy_or()`, inherits all methods from all different subclasses, making this model flexible and extendable to other surveys or databases.
 These methods are then converted to command line commands and functions that can be called inside `easyaccess`.
 Given that there are some DES specific functions, we have moved DES methods into a separate class `DesActions()`.

 ![`easyaccess` architecture diagram](classes_simple.png)